-Just imagine, what if all of us start using electric vehicles and we won’t have to rely on petrol imports from the OPEC (Oil Producing & Exporting Countries).
+Just imagine, what if all of us start using electric vehicles and we won’t have to rely on petrol imports from OPEC (Organization of the Petroleum Exporting Countries)?

 We will do multiple services to the nation and to the mother earth as well.
-Since the requirements will be less, so will be the production and we can put the nature for some beautiful rest by providing it to recover from all sort of extraction of crude oil since ages.
+Since the requirements will be less, so will be the production and we can let nature heal by providing it to recover from all sort of extraction of crude oil since ages.

 As we are approaching a technologically advanced world, things get advanced day-by-day.
 Things which we criticize today become the need of our daily life later on.